 First the FDA’s Vaccines and Related Biological Products Advisory Committee will review the safety and effectiveness of the Pfizer COVID-19 vaccine in children ages 5-11.
 It will then make a recommendation to the FDA.
 The FDA Advisory Committee has set a tentative date of October 26 to review the request and a ruling is expected in early November.

 Next the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP) will review the FDA’s evaluation and make an official recommendation to the CDC director.
-If the CDC director recommends moving forward, the Western States Scientific Safety Review Workgroup (WSSSRW) will review the data and issue a recommendation for vaccine administration in Oregon, Washington, Utah and California.
+If the CDC director recommends moving forward, the Western States Scientific Safety Review Workgroup (WSSSRW) will review the data and issue a recommendation for vaccine administration in Oregon, Washington, Nevada and California.